Activation-Guided Local Editing for Jailbreaking Attacks: Experiments

 \subsection{Transferability}

-To assess the transferability of AGILE, we executed attacks employing prompts optimized for Llama-3-8B-Instruct and then evaluated them against four closed-source and five other open-source models.
+To assess the transferability of AGILE, we executed attacks employing prompts optimized for Llama-3-8B-Instruct and then evaluated them against four closed-source and eight other open-source models.
 The results are illustrated in Figure \ref{fig:transfer}.
-On closed-source models, AGILE demonstrates remarkable success.
-While ActorBreaker remains superior on Claude, our method significantly outperforms all baselines except ReNeLLM on the other three, even surpassing ReNeLLM on two of them.
-In the open-source domain, AGILE's dominance is even more pronounced, achieving the best transfer performance across all five models.
-It leads the next-best method by an absolute ASR margin of at least 12\% (56.5\% to 68.5\%), extending up to 30\% (32\% to 62\%).
-Furthermore, the performance degradation from transfer is minimal; compared to the ASR from direct attacks, the transferred attack ASR remains identical on Llama-3.1-8B-Instruct and drops by no more than 8\% absolute on the other four models (70\% to 62\%).
+On closed-source models, while ActorBreaker remains superior on Claude, AGILE significantly outperforms all baselines except ReNeLLM on the other three, even surpassing ReNeLLM on two of them.
+In the open-source domain, AGILE's dominance is even more pronounced, achieving the best transfer performance across all eight models.
+It leads the next-best method by an absolute ASR margin of at least 12\% (56.5\% to 68.5\%), extending up to 30\% (32.0\% to 62.0\%).
+Furthermore, the performance degradation from transfer is minimal; compared to the ASR from direct attacks, the transferred attack ASR remains identical on Llama-3.1-8B-Instruct and drops by no more than 8.0\% absolute on the other four models (70.0\% to 62.0\%).